-The shipping industry has seen dramatic change in recent years due to legislation and regulation concerned with its environmental impact.
+The maritime industry has seen dramatic change in recent years due to legislation and regulation concerned with its environmental impact.
 This is set to continue as the develops its 'green credentials' and as the environmental impact pressure is heightened.

 At the same time, a series of new requirements focussing on the Occupational Health & Safety and the Environmental impact of the recycling industry were introduced.
 The EU also published its own "Ship Recycling Regulation" in December 2013.